ziggornif/picosv/README.md

 # picosv (Pico Schema Validator)

-picosv is pico schema validator (1.58 KB) based on JavaScript data types and written in vanilla with no dependencies.
+picosv is pico schema validator (1.58 KB) based on JavaScript data types and written in vanilla JavaScript with no dependencies.

-Usable on both the frontend and backend sides, this lightweight validator is able to validate JavaScript entities from schemas.
+Usable on both the frontend and backend, this lightweight validator is able to validate JavaScript entities from schemas.

 ## Install